chef/chef-web-docs/content/config_rb_server_optional_settings.md

 ### compliance forwarding

-The configuration file has the following settings for forwarding `compliance` requests using the chef server authentication system.
+The configuration file has the following settings for forwarding `compliance` requests using the Chef Infra Server authentication system.

 `profiles['root_url']`